7 ratios to find the best companies to sell short

 In the screenshot below you can see that the Z-Score values are colour coded so you can easily see what is good (green), middle is (black) and distress (Red).

 The free cash flow (FCF) to long-term debt ratio indicates how long it will take a company to pay back its outstanding debt, given its current level of FCF generation.

 The ratio thus gives you an indication of the financial health of the company.

 Good ratio to generate out-performance

-A research study in the book Quantitative Strategies for Achieving Alpha showed that the 20% of companies with a high value of FCF to debt (companies that could easily pay back their debt) would have given you substantially better returns than the market and, as you can imagine, substantially better returns than companies with a low FCF to debt ratio.
+A back test in the book Quantitative Strategies for Achieving Alpha showed that the 20% of companies with a high value of FCF to debt (companies that could easily pay back their debt) would have given you substantially better returns than the market and, as you can imagine, substantially better returns than companies with a low FCF to debt ratio.

-To sell short you are thus looking for companies with a weak FCF to debt ratio.
+To find companies to sell short you must look for companies with a weak FCF to debt ratio.

 FCF to debt in the screener